-Then, after her beautiful first child chose her to be his mother, and decided his time had come to be born into the world, she realised that in order to feel absolutely and truly herself she needed to be creating every day.
+Then, after her beautiful first child chose her to be his mother, she realised that in order to feel absolutely and truly herself she needed to be creating every day.

-With her baby cooing in his cot beside her she started playing and experimenting with collage and mixed media.
+With her baby cooing in his cot beside her she started playing with collage and mixed media.

-Bringing together different objects, materials, images and inspiring and meaningful words that called to her, and transforming them to create something new and beautiful was a revelation, and, (not to get too profound on you) something she saw as a metaphor for life: where the mistakes created on a canvas weren’t really mistakes at all, but could become ‘happy accidents’ that added depth and integrity to a piece of artwork – much like the so-called flaws, imperfections and scars of a human that only served to make them more real, and magnified who they actually were.
+Bringing together different objects, materials, images and words that called to her, and transforming them into something new and beautiful was a revelation, and, (not to get too profound on you) something she saw as a metaphor for life: where the mistakes created on a canvas weren’t really mistakes at all, but could become ‘happy accidents’ that added depth and integrity to a piece of artwork – much like the so-called flaws, imperfections and scars of a human that only served to make them more real, and magnified who they actually were.